vidtsin/babycare-odoo/bbc_sale/README.rst

 * If a product is end-of-life and has not been modified in three months, and it does not had any stock moves in that period, it gets deactivated.
 * Add a clickable reference to SO or PO on picking. #1377
+* Sale order line colors reflect the product status and expected stock level
-* Lines on sale orders reflect the product status and expected stock level
+* Picking line colors reflect the product status and expected stock level
 * Sale orders are red if one of their products have a negative expected stock level (or are in an exception state, as red is the default color for that)